A Series on Messianic Prophecies

 Mary is told that Jesus fulfills God's promise of the King from the line of David who will reign forever.
 In the Davidic

-Covenant, God makes a promise to king David of a Son from his line that will be King.
+Covenant, some 1000 years earlier, God made a promise to king David of a Son from his line that will be an everlasting King.

 When your days are complete and you lie down with your fathers, I will raise up your descendant after you, who will

 come forth from you, and I will establish his kingdom.
 He shall build a house for My name, and I will establish the throne of his kingdom

 forever.
 I will be a father to him and he will be a son to Me; when he commits iniquity, I will correct him with the rod of men and the

 strokes of the sons of men, but My lovingkindness shall not depart from him, as I took it away from Saul, whom I removed from before you.